mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 - .terraform.lock.hcl

-The .terraform.lock.hcl file ensures that Terraform uses the same provider versions across your team and in ephemeral remote execution environments.
+The .terraform.lock.hcl file ensures that Terraform uses the same provider versions across the team and in ephemeral remote execution environments.
 During initialization, Terraform will download the provider versions specified by this file rather than the latest versions.
 This file should be under version control.

 Now run the following command.